bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 title:  "Pangrammatic Autograms"
 ---

-In *Gödel, Escher, Bach*, Douglas Hofstader explains how self-reference underpins some staggering philosophical truths.
+In *Gödel, Escher, Bach*, Douglas Hofstadter explains how self-reference underpins some staggering philosophical truths.
 Relatedly, it's *satisfying* and *funny*.
-Pangrams - sentence containing every letter - are also satisfying, and though perhaps I never actually LOL'd at "the quick brown fox jumps ovrer the lazy dog", I think they're sort of funny (maybe they are a weak form of Tom 7's ["improper hierarchy"](https://www.youtube.com/watch?v=ar9WRwCiSr0)).
+Pangrams - sentence containing every letter - are also satisfying, and though perhaps I never actually LOL'd at "the quick brown fox jumps over the lazy dog", I think they're sort of funny (maybe they are a weak form of Tom 7's ["improper hierarchy"](https://www.youtube.com/watch?v=ar9WRwCiSr0)).